oroinc/platform/src/Oro/Bundle/CalendarBundle/Resources/doc/contextMenu.md

 - [Extendability](#extendability)

 ##Overview
-Each item is calendar in left sidebar on page "My Calendar".
-Each of them can have context menu.
-You can see it if click on three dots icon in right side of calendar item.
-Context menu have actions.
-By default we have actions "Show/Hide calendar", "Remove calendar" (from calendar items list) and "Choose calendar color".
+To manage calendars are displayed on "My Calendar" page a context menu can be used.
+The context menu is open by clicking three dots icon beside a calendar.
+For now there are the following actions there:
+- Show/Hide calendar
+- Remove calendar
+- Change calendar color

 ##Extendability
-Calendar Context Menu is based on knplabs/knp-menu.
+Calendar Context Menu is based on [knplabs/knp-menu](https://github.com/KnpLabs/KnpMenuBundle).
 The menu can be extended with new action items from any bundle.
- To add a new action to the menu, the action configuration must be added to the navigation.ym, for example:
+To add a new action to the menu, the action configuration must be added to the navigation.yml, for example:
 ``` yaml
 oro_menu_config:
     items: